dmitry-vorobiev/kaggle-generative-dog-images/README.md

 - NVIDIA drivers 418.67

 # Configuration
 The description of available settings can be found in the beginning of *utils.py*.
-Some of them (like parallel execution or half/mixed precision won't work, because required functionality was partially removed).
+Some of them (like parallel execution or half/mixed precision) won't work, because the required functionality was partially removed.

 To change path to model inputs *--data_root* and *--label_root* parameters should be set to appropriate locations.